 - Also, put some alcohol (shochu, vodka, soju, sake, etc) on a clean cloth and wipe inside the jar you will put miso in.

 - Once the pressure cooking is finished, release the pressure naturally.
 It will take about 30 minutes till pressure comes down completely and you can open the lid.

 - Test if the beans are done, by pressing a bean between a pinky and thumb.
 If it is mashed nicely, it’s ready.
 Drain the soybeans over a bowl to capture the cooking liquid.
 NOTE: When you are mashing the beans, you may need some cooking liquid, so save about 1 cup just in case.
 Ideally, it’s best not to use the cooking liquid at all (for this particular recipe, which is designed to make miso without adding cooking liquid).
 Water in the miso has a higher risk of potentially causing mold growth in the miso.

 - ONLY if the soybeans look really dry, add a small amount of cooking liquid.
-As I mentioned earlier, it’s best if you don’t add it in this recipe.
-Scoop out the paste and continue with next batch.
+As I mentioned earlier, it’s best if you don’t add liquid according to this recipe, but I used a little bit.
+Scoop out the paste and continue with the next batch.

 - Add the warm (not hot!) mashed soybeans into the bowl with the koji and salt mixture.

 - Knead well to distribute the rice koji and salt with mashed soybeans.
 Take time to do this process until it’s mixed well.
 Add a small amount of the reserved cooking liquid, if necessary.

 - Using your hands, form tennis ball-sized balls with mashed soybeans.